nicolewhite/algebra.js/index.md

 intersection with another Line; the Fraction class had methods for adding, subtracting, multiplying, and dividing other Fractions; and so on.

-Long story short, I had a lot of fun writing that code so I decided to extend it into a full library called algebra.js.
+Long story short, I had a lot of fun writing that code so I decided to extend it a bit into a library called algebra.js.

 # Basics
 Numbers need to be either a fraction or an integer.
 Currently, only linear expressions and equations are supported.